Color appearance model: ICtCp

 range and larger colour gamuts.
 ICtCp can be transformed into an approximately uniform color space by scaling Ct by 0.5.
 This transformed color space is the basis of the Rec.
 2124 wide gamut color difference metric ΔEITP.

 CIECAM02

 After the success of CIECAM97s, the CIE developed CIECAM02 as its successor and published it in 2002.
 It performs better and is simpler at the same time.
 Apart from the rudimentary CIELAB model, CIECAM02 comes closest to an internationally agreed upon “standard” for a (comprehensive) color appearance model.

-Both CIECAM02 and CIECAM16 has some undesirable numerical properties when implemented to the letter of the specification.
+Both CIECAM02 and CIECAM16 have some undesirable numerical properties when implemented to the letter of the specification.

 iCAM06

 iCAM06 is an image color appearance model.
 As such, it does not treat each pixel of an image independently, but in the context of the complete image.
 This allows it to incorporate spatial color appearance parameters like contrast, which makes it well-suited for HDR images.
 It is also a first step to deal with spatial appearance phenomena.